YiDong7120/YiDong7120/README.md

 - 👯 I’m invigorating to collaborate **with other!**

-- ⚡ Fun fact **Currently learning Cloud Database, Internet of Things, Computer programming**
+- ⚡ **Currently learning Cloud Database, Internet of Things, Computer programming**

 <h3 align="left">Connect with me:</h3>
 <p align="left">